Description

 • Ambulance and field use for airway management

-Cuffed Endotracheal Tube Size Chart
+Endotracheal tube Cuffed Size Chart

-Handling Guidelines
+Handling Guidelines of Endotracheal tube Cuffed

 Before Use: